Innovation

 AI in most departments

-Squeezed margins due to more competition are forcing change management processes in every area of the business.
+Squeezed margins due to more competition force change management processes in every business area.
 Technology to do tasks once done by humans is the priority.
-Software that behaves intelligently e.g. AI, Machine Learning (ML), NLP is now deep in many departments including:
+Software that behaves intelligently, e.g. AI, Machine Learning (ML), and NLP is now deep in many departments, including:

 - Marketing – ML – customer discovery